manoboard/manoboard.github.io/_posts/2014-12-14-MyBalkanTop10.md

 ## 6. Plovdiv, Bulgaria
 <a href="https://www.flickr.com/photos/125061170@N06/15825537767/" title="image by manoboard88, on Flickr"><img src="https://farm9.staticflickr.com/8565/15825537767_5510ba55e6_z.jpg" width="640" height="480" alt="image"></a>

 Coming at the end of my first leg, Plovdiv was the quiet and relaxing getaway that I needed before moving on to the string of notoriously overwhelming cities set to follow.
-Its quiet cobblestone streets could make a romantic out of even the most callous of hearts, and it's several hilltops, adorned with everything from Thracian and Romans ruins, to colossal Red Army Statues, tell the story of an ancient metropolis that has seen and endured it all.
+Its quiet cobblestone streets could make a romantic out of even the most callous of hearts, and its several hilltops, adorned with everything from Thracian and Romans ruins, to colossal Red Army Statues, tell the story of an ancient metropolis that has seen and endured it all.

 ## 7. Ulcinj, Montenegro
 <a href="https://www.flickr.com/photos/125061170@N06/15823884448/" title="image by manoboard88, on Flickr"><img src="https://farm8.staticflickr.com/7483/15823884448_f32295085a_z.jpg" width="640" height="480" alt="image"></a>